jpmorganchase/modular/docs/commands/add.md

 - `app`.
 This package type corresponds to a static Single Page Application (SPA) project in a workspace.
-It's possible to specify a custom `index.html` file and public asstets in the `public` directory.
+It's possible to specify a custom `index.html` file and public assets in the `public` directory.

 - `esm-view`.
 This package type is an app that gets built as an ES module that can be imported at runtime. `esm-view`s are typically used to implement a